shaggy005/pwn.mitm.shaunak/shell_variables.md

 ### Steps:

-The challenge asked for a variable with multiple words.
+The challenge asked me to make a variable with multiple words.
+I did that by using quotes: PWN="COLLEGE YEAH".
+The quotes kept the words together as one value.
+The challenge confirmed it and gave me the flag.

-You set it like this:

-PWN="COLLEGE YEAH"

-The quotes ensured the shell treated "COLLEGE YEAH" as a single value, not two separate words.

-The challenge confirmed the variable and rewarded the flag.

 ### What I Learned:

-Use quotes when assigning multi-word strings to variables.

-Without quotes, the shell would split words by spaces and cause errors.
+I learned that if a variable value has spaces, I need to wrap it in quotes, otherwise the shell splits it up into separate words.

 ## 4. Exporting variables
 ```